fizikci/json-explorer/README.md

 - **Interactive JSON Viewer:** Render JSON data as a collapsible and expandable tree with intuitive navigation.
 - **Table View for Arrays:** Display arrays as sortable and filterable tables with column visibility toggles.
-- **Recursive Exploration:** Dive deep into nested objects and arrays with seamless recursion.
 - **Column Management:** Easily hide or show specific columns in arrays and restore them when needed.
-- **Dynamic Interaction:** Modify JSON display preferences on the fly for a tailored view.
+- **Code Generation:** Generate code for mapping from one json structure to another.
+(Requires OPENAI_API_KEY as environment variable)

 ---

 ![Screenshot of JSON Explorer](json-explorer-screenshot.png)

-> Tip: Right Click the JSON file and select "Open With..." and then "JSON Explorer"
+> Tip: Right Click the JSON file and select "Open With JSON Explorer"